casys-kaist/slow-memory-emulation/README.md

 memory system.
 However, throttling memory bandwidth may not work if the memory bandwidth usage of a workload is lower than the throttled memory bandwidth.
 Therefore, in addition to memory bandwidth throttling, memory bandwidth saturation is used.
+* We borrow the core mechanism of memory bandwidth throttling from [Quartz](https://github.com/HewlettPackard/quartz).

 ## How to Use
 * First, choose the target idle latency that you want (300ns).